-After analysing their answers, Jones concluded that to be mentally tough in sports takes an unshakeable self-belief in the ability to achieve goals, and the determination to bounce back from performance setbacks.
+After analyzing their answers, Jones concluded that to be mentally tough in sports takes an unshakeable self-belief in the ability to achieve goals, and the determination to bounce back from performance setbacks.
 A mentally tough athlete is confident that their skills are unique and is recognizable by an insatiable desire to succeed, Jones writes.

-According to his model, mental toughness is made up of four components which psychologists call the “4Cs”: challenge, control, commitment, and confidence.A mentally tough person interprets challenges as opportunities, and they believe they can maintain control in their life.
-They are committed to achieving their goals and remain confident in their abilities.
+According to Clough’s model, mental toughness is made up of four components that psychologists call the “4Cs:”challenge, control, commitment, and confidence.A mentally tough person interprets challenges as opportunities and believes they can maintain control in their life.

-And even if you didn’t grow up in an environment that nurtured mental toughness — including supportive parenting — it can be learned later in life.
-The human psyche is strongly influenced by both positive and negative, external and internal, voices — our mental state can benefit from positive thinking, visualization, attentional control, and goal setting.
+But even if you didn’t grow up in an environment that nurtured mental toughness, it can be learned later in life.Since the human psyche is strongly influenced not only by external voices but internal ones, too, one’s mental state can benefit from psychological tools including positive thinking, visualization, attentional control, and goal setting.

-Positive thinking influences internal thoughts and impacts, what is known, felt and believed to be true.Affirmations— repeating short statements, such as “I am ready for this,” or “I am in control” — provide a means by which an athlete can mirror the effect of hearing positive messages from a friend or coach.
-While self-talk — creating an inner dialogue, for example, ‘I have planned for this,’ ‘My training has prepared me,’ ‘I know how to control these feelings’ — provides a way of handling nerves and stress.
-Successful performance can also be re-enforced at the end of each day by writing down, and reviewing, three achievements from the last 24-hours.
-The simple, but effective, daily closure activity can re-focus our psyche on what went well rather than dwell on disappointments, or perceived failures.
+Positive thinking impacts what is known, felt, and believed to be true.Affirmations— repeating short statements such as “I am ready for this” or “I am in control” — provide a means by which an athlete can mirror the positive effects of hearing positive messages from a friend or coach.
+Self-talk — an inner dialogue of “I have planned for this,” “my training has prepared me,” or “I know how to control these feelings” — provides a way of handling nerves and stress.
+Successful performance can also be positively reinforced at the end of each day by writing down, and reviewing, three achievements from the last 24 hours.
+This daily closure activity can help you refocus on what went well, rather than dwelling on disappointments or perceived failures.

-Indeed, goal setting, using clear, realistic, and achievable goals, can focus and energize the individual, and provide long-lasting motivation.In Achieve the impossible, Greg Whyte, ex-Olympian, and professor of Applied Sport and Exercise Science at Liverpool John Moore’s University says, “irrespective of the size and complexity of the challenge, one overarching truth remains: success is not a chance event.” he says.
-“Each challenge must be broken down into a set of manageable sub-tasks”.
-Training sessions can then be used to target a particular aspect of the challenge and provide feedback to recognize improvement opportunities for growth.
+Finally, when it comes to goal setting, using clear, realistic, and achievable goals can focus and energize you, and provide long-lasting motivation.In other words: Chunking the bigger challenge into smaller manageable components that can be tackled individually, is key.In his book Achieve the Impossible, Greg Whyte, a former Olympian and professor of applied sport and exercise science at Liverpool John Moores University says, “irrespective of the size and complexity of the challenge, one overarching truth remains: success is not a chance event.
+Each challenge must be broken down into a set of manageable sub-tasks.”

-Originally published on medium.
+Originally published in Elemental on Medium.

-Picture included above by Scafeli – Unsplash
+Picture included above by – Warren Wong, Unsplash